unepwcmc/labs/README.md

 * Staging: `cap staging deploy`
 * Production: `cap production deploy`

+In order to get slack notifications working you need to create a local .env file in the root of the application directory.
+See the .env.example.

+You'll need to use the relevant values from Slack.

+.env is in the .gitignore file so will not be committed.

 ## Sign In

 Sign in uses Omniauth with Github, a method is then ran to query the Github API to see if the user is a member of the wcmc-core-dev team.
 If they are, login succeeds.
 If not, the login is rejected and they are directed to the root of the application.